Chart Color Schemes

 Bexley - South has shown very soft population growth performance across periods assessed by AreaSearch

 Bexley - South's population is approximately 16,380 as of November 2025.
-This figure represents an increase of 549 people, or 3.5%, since the 2021 Census, which reported a population of 15,831.
-The change is inferred from the estimated resident population of 16,378 in June 2024 and an additional 18 validated new addresses since the Census date.
-This results in a population density ratio of 6,111 persons per square kilometer, placing Bexley - South among the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
-The area's 3.5% growth since the census is within 2.0 percentage points of the SA4 region's 5.5%, suggesting competitive growth fundamentals.
-Overseas migration contributed approximately 92.1% of overall population gains during recent periods, driving primary population growth for Bexley - South.
+This figure represents an increase of 549 people since the 2021 Census, which reported a population of 15,831.
+The change was inferred from the estimated resident population of 16,378 in June 2024 and an additional 18 validated new addresses since the Census date.
+This results in a population density ratio of 6,111 persons per square kilometer, placing Bexley - South among the top 10% of national locations assessed by AreaSearch.
+The area's growth rate of 3.5% since the census is within 2.0 percentage points of the SA4 region (5.5%).
+Population growth was primarily driven by overseas migration, contributing approximately 92.1% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends indicate lower quartile growth, with the area expected to expand by 208 persons to 2041 based on the latest population numbers, recording a gain of 1.3% in total over the 17-year period.
+Future population trends suggest lower quartile growth, with an expected expansion of 208 persons to 2041 based on the latest annual ERP population numbers, reflecting a total gain of 1.3% over the 17-year period.

 Frequently Asked Questions - Population